 Clearly, they can’t all be right.

-Perhaps color doesn’t play a significant role in conversions like we thought.
+Perhaps color doesn’t play a significant role in conversions as we thought.
 Or perhaps there is something more subtle going on here?

 Does CTA Color Really Matter?